davidadabao/HR-Data-Project/README.md

 ## Data Cleaning & Analysis Procedure
 The data contains 23,000 employee record from year 2000 - 2020.
+The following procedure was executed for data cleaning in Microsoft SQL 2022.

 - Data import (MS Excel) into MS SQL Server & inspection
 - Handled missing values
 - Checked for missing values